VictorDrijkoningen/auto-update-esphome/README.md

 auto update esphome devices

 # How to:
-1. Spin up "docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-chrome"
+1. Spin up "docker run -d -p 4444:4444 selenium/standalone-chrome"
 2. Spin up the dockercontainer with the correct env variables

 TIME IS IN UTC!